You know how important it is to have a brand plan so you can build a business that is the #1 answer to the question …

 Sometimes — like in the example above — your offering needs to change, too.

 You start out with a group of products or services.
 In your mind, products A, B, and C will be your top sellers.
 Products D and E are afterthoughts that are complementary to your main offerings.

 But out of the blue, product E begins to take off.
 You can’t keep up with demand.
 A whole new customer group develops around product E. You’ve got raving fans who but, talk about, and share product E with their friends.

 If this happens, you brand may need to change, too.
 Don’t fight success — embrace it!

 How to get your brand back on track

 The first step to aligning your brand with the current state of your business is to make sure you have a clear understanding of your target market, or ideal customer.
 Don’t be afraid to focus in on who you want to serve.
-For advanced help with identifying your ideal customer, try my Ideal Customer Finder.

 The second step to whipping your brand back into shape is to ensure that you are fully expressing your brand personality.
 Are you accurately portraying the kind of brand you want to have?
 Take my ten minute Brand Personality Quiz to find out.